veerkumar/InferAll/README.md

   school={Pennsylvania State University}
 }
 ```
-Paper can be downloaded from https://etda.libraries.psu.edu/catalog/18975pjk5502
+The paper can be downloaded from https://etda.libraries.psu.edu/catalog/18975pjk5502